 Keep in mind that the diameter of holes varies from whistle to whistle.
 Also, lower keys can sometimes have larger holes.
 For example, if you’re going to play a low whistle you will need to use the “piper’s grip”.
 To cover larger holes, you will need to rotate your hands and stretch your fingers across the body of the whistle.

-Okay, enough about the whistle holding.
+Okay, enough about the tin whistle.
 Let’s move on to the tin whistle blowing techniques, and let’s start making the sound.